Kenshin9977/video-dl/README.md

 ## Usage

-Launch script/video-dl.bat, enter the URL of a video, select start and end time then close the window when finished or enter another URL.
-The files are downloaded in the downloads/ folder.
+Launch `scripts/video_dl.bat` (Windows) or `scripts/video_dl_unix.sh` (Linux/Mac), enter the URL of a video, select start and end time then close the window when finished or enter another URL.
+The files are downloaded in the `downloads/` folder.
 You can skip the start and end time part by changing the value in config/config.ini from false to true.
 It's useful if you always want to get the whole video.

 ## Software used